Julian Hartridge

 Julian Hartridge (September 9, 1829 – January 8, 1879) was an American politician from Georgia.

 Early years and education

-Hartridge was born in Savannah, Georgia on September 9, 1829, where attended Chatham Academy and Montpelier Institute.
+Hartridge was born in Savannah, Georgia, on September 9, 1829, where he attended Chatham Academy and Montpelier Institute.
 Hartridge graduated from Brown University in 1848 and Harvard Law School in 1850.
-He was admitted to the bar in 1851 and practiced law in Savannah, Georgia.
+He was admitted to the bar in 1851 and practiced law in Savannah with Walter Scott Chisholm.
 He served as the Solicitor of the Eastern District of Georgia from 1854 to 1858.

 Political career

 Hartridge was a member of the Georgia House of Representatives 1858 to 1859.
 He represented the state in the First Confederate Congress and the Second Confederate Congress.
 During the Civil War Hartridge served one year in the Confederate Army as a lieutenant in the Chatham Artillery.
-After the war he returned to politics, and was elected as a Democrat to the Forty-fourth Congress and the Forty-fifth Congress, serving from 1875 until his death in Washington, D.C. in 1879.
+After the war he returned to politics, and was elected as a Democrat to the Forty-fourth Congress and the Forty-fifth Congress, serving from 1875 until his death in Washington, D.C., in 1879.